gjadick/gjadick.github.io/index.md

 published: true
 ---

 Hello!
 I’m Gia Jadick.
 I am a Ph.D. student at the University of Chicago, where I research advanced CT imaging methods in the lab of Patrick La Rivière.
-I am currently working on a few spectral CT projects, one on MV-kV dual energy imaging, and another on cardiac CT imaging.
+I am currently working on a few spectral CT projects, one on MV-kV dual energy CT imaging, and another on cardiac CT imaging.
 In the past, I have worked on realistic simulation of CT imaging and CT reconstruction algorithms.
 I completed my undergraduate studies in Physics and Political Science at Duke University, where I conducted research in biophysics and acoustics of music.

-I am passionate about community outreach, and I enjoy developing new medical physics demos for our graduate program to present at various outreach events.
+In addition to research, I am passionate about community outreach, and I enjoy developing new medical physics demos for our graduate program to present at different events.
 As part of my teaching and outreach activities, I've also created a few simulation-based demos and interactive Jupyter Notebooks, which are all on my GitHub.
 In my free time, I am an avid sci-fi reader, and I play alto saxophone in the UofC jazz ensemble.

 Skills
 -------
+Most of my research is computational, with a focus on simulation and image analysis.
+I typically use Python, with some C++ or CUDA if speed is important.
+I am also comfortable with MATLAB and Mathematica.
+My experimental skills are mostly from laboratory courses and undergraduate research experiences.

 * Computational: Bash, C, C++, CUDA, ImageJ, LATEX, Linux/Unix, Python, MATLAB, Mathematica, Surface Evolver

-* Experimental: Microscopy (DIC, confocal, AFM), micro-CT, electronics, wet lab
+* Experimental: CT, Microscopy (DIC, confocal, AFM), micro-CT, electronics, wet lab

 Publications & Presentations